inferno-framework/us-core-test-kit/docs/Overview.md

 ## Conformance Criteria

-Systems do NOT need to pass all tests within this test kit o be considered 'US Core Conformant'.
+Systems do NOT need to pass all tests within this test kit to be considered 'US Core Conformant'.
 US Core allows systems to support a subset of content relevant to their use case.
 The US Core Test Kit allows testers to choose which tests to run, and it is up to the tester to decide which set of tests are